 Chelsea saw between 100 – 125 volunteers throughout the day.
 In addition to cleaning the Mill Creek and Island End River, we also cleaned various neighborhoods in Chelsea.

-, 37 volunteers collected trash on Riverside Ave, including the brick plaza, on Clippership Ave and the new Clippership Park, as well as in the intersection at the center of the Square.
+In Medford Square, 37 volunteers collected trash on Riverside Ave, including the brick plaza, on Clippership Ave and the new Clippership Park, as well as in the intersection at the center of the Square.
 They also cleaned up and planted several concrete planters with pansies, alyssum, and hostas.
-And at the Brooks School
+And at the

 Malden's festivities included a drum circle.